cinemagoer/cinemagoer/docs/README.txt

 README.locale) and support for the new style of movie titles used by IMDb (now in the "The Title" style, and no more as "Title, The").

+Release 5.2 tries to simplify everything, removing SQLObject, the cutils, the mobile parser and updating to Python 3.x and introducing a new parser for the IMDb alternative interface.

   FEATURES
   ========